Founding Artists — Drift Gallery

 “I already sell on Gumroad / Patreon / Ko-fi.”

 Those platforms aren’t built for AI art.
 They’re general-purpose storefronts where your work sits alongside ebooks, music, and merch.
 There’s no discovery feed for AI art, no tool-aware product formats, and no community of artists working with the same tools you use.
 Drift Gallery is built specifically for this — Recipes and Blueprints are native product types designed around how AI artists actually work.
-And your Lifetime Pro account costs you nothing to maintain, so there’s no risk in running it alongside what you already have.
+And your free Resident account costs you nothing to maintain, so there’s no risk in running it alongside what you already have.

 “I sell NFTs / I’m on an NFT platform.”